 understanding from family, day care providers, teachers, etc. And this idea for this children’s book had me leaping for joy!
 I couldn’t wait to get home to write the idea down.
 Which I did – and where it stayed, tucked away.

-So – life was too busy to put into this little book that I envisioned could make a BIG impact.
+So – life was too busy to put into this little book that I envisioned could make a BIG impact for boys and girls.

 So there it was: in 2007 I graduated from school and got a teaching job right away.
 LOVED IT!

 In 2008, Steve and I got married.
 In 2009 we built our home together.
 And in 2010, after teaching for three years, I lost the job I loved so much when Illinois state budget cuts caused my school to close my classroom.
 A roller coaster.
 I HATE roller coaster, yet ….
 I can’t seem to get off the one I’m on.
-Guess I don’t really want it to stop – cause then I’d be dead, lol.
+Guess I don’t really want it to stop – cause isn't that life? - a rollercoaster?

 So that summer was spent job hunting – and hunting – and hunting.
 But I was competing with a million other teachers who also lost their jobs.
-I kept a fraction of optimism until school started and I realized – ‘It’s not going to happen.’
+I kept a fraction of optimism until school started and I realized – "It’s not going to happen."
 During that previous spring and through the summer – when it looked like employment might be ending –I knew I needed to make something else happen.
 So I started to push the idea of getting the book going a bit more.
 After failed attempts with bigger publishers, I decided to go the self-publishing route.
-But which one to choose from?
-This process was difficult for me because I never knew if I was doing things the right way.
-And who do I have illustrate it?
+And I needed someone to illustrate it.
 After talking with a few people, and nothing seeming to work out, my daughter said to me “You can do it mom.”
+Those were amazing words from one of my amazing kids.
+Something a parent is used to telling their child "you can do it" was turned around to me and - wow!
 This thought had never crossed my mind.
 But – it was the end of August – I was without a job – So, I did it.
-And when it was finished in October, I found a job as a teacher’s aide – which I found to be very rewarding! -although I still wanted my own classroom again.

 I was SO EXCITED to finally get my first copy in the mail.
 It was February 2011 – and it was finally published - about five years after the idea first came to me.
 WAY COOL!
 My book – and the resource I wanted to supply to parents would finally be available for the following school year!
 YAY!